mattermost/mattermost-developer-documentation/site/content/integrate/apps/quickstart/quick-start-serverless/_index.md

 ## Explore serverless deployments

 Now that you've examined the App in HTTP mode, you can next look at deploying them to your desired serverless plaform.
-Check out the guides on [how to deploy a Mattermost App to AWS]("https://docs.mattermost.com/guides/deploy-aws.html") or [how to deploy a Mattermost App to OpenFaaS]( "https://docs.mattermost.com/guides/deploy-openfaas.html"), depending on which platform you're targeting.
+Check out the guides on {{< newtabref href="https://docs.mattermost.com/guides/deploy-aws.html" title="how to deploy a Mattermost App to AWS" >}} or {{< newtabref href="https://docs.mattermost.com/guides/deploy-openfaas.html" title="how to deploy a Mattermost App to OpenFaaS" >}}, depending on which platform you're targeting.

 ## Conclusion